deysitirado36/Latin102/composition1.md

 > Iolen patiebatur suum parentes interfectos esse.

 Your fifth statement should say that when he had killed all of them, he sent Iole to Deianira.
-> Quia Is omina ea interfecit, Iolen Deianiram misit.
+> Quia Is omnes eos interfecit, Iolen Deianiram misit.

-Notes
-Iole is a Greek name, and Hyginus uses the Greek form of her name in the accusative, Iolen.

-patior, pati, -, passus: endure, suffer; can take a noun as direct object or an indirect statement construction